microsoft/botframework-cli/packages/orchestrator/README.md

   7) Weighted Summation Macro-Average - similar to 6), but the weighted average only applies to the 4 confusion matrix cells.
 Weighted TP, FP, TN, FN are then used to calculate precision, recall, F1, and accuracy.
-  8) Multi-Label Subset Aggregate - Orchestrator supports multi-label intents for each utterance.
-I.e., an utterance can belongs to more than one categories (intents).
-For such a multi-intent application, a model can actually generate spurious intent predictions that can still boost the "per-label metrics" described thus far.
-To counter this problem, Multi-Label Subset Aggreagate is a "per-instance metric" that it builds a binary confusion matrix directly.
+  8) Multi-Label Exact Aggregate - Orchestrator supports multi-label intents for each utterance.
+I.e., an utterance can belong to more than one categories (intents).
+For a multi-intent application, a model can actually generate spurious intent predictions that can still boost the "per-label" metrics described thus far.
+In a "per-label" metric, every label (an instance can have more than one label) can contribute to metric computation.
+        To counter this problem, Multi-Label Exact Aggreagate is a "per-instance" metric that it builds a binary confusion matrix directly and only a instance can contribute to metric computation disregard the number of labels it has.
+        An utterance is only a TP if a non-empty prediction's intent array is exactly equal to the ground-truth array.
+If a prediction's intent array contains at least one label not in the ground-truth array, then this utterance is a FP.
+Then, if an utterance's ground-truth intent array contains at least one label not in the prediction intent array, then this utterance is a FN.
+A TN only happens if both arrays are empty.
+Notice that this metric only applies to multi-intent predictions, it is not calculated for evaluating entity predictions.
+  9) Multi-Label Subset Aggregate - Similar to Multi-Label Exact Aggregate, but this metric's TP logic is less restrictive.
         An utterance is only a TP if a prediction's intent array is a non-empty subset of the ground-truth array.
 If a prediction's intent array contains at least one label not in the ground-truth array, then this utterance is a FP.
 If an utterance's prediction intent array is empty while it's not for the ground-truth intent array, then this utterance is a FN.
 A TN only happens if both arrays